sv1996/Bank-Management-System/README.md

 1. First We connect mysql using jdbc API.
 2. We make our database and required tables in mysql workbench or using Mysql Shell Command Line.
-3. First class is Login.java and here we create a bank account of customer by using credentials (Pin , name , email etc)
+3. First class is Login.java and here we create a bank account of customer by using credentials (username and Pin)
-4.
+4. After login we redirect to signup page and entered our details for opening new Account of customers (Personal details , name gender , email , address , city etc )
+5. Next class or window is for withdrawing and deposit of money and account updation.